2.4 Using and Choosing GenAI Tools

 Using GenAI Tools

 GenAI models have evolved considerably since their initial release and new ones as well as AI assistants are being developed on an ongoing basis in commercial and open source arenas.
-The capabilities are also expanding: We can now create organized systems of AI agents wherein several AI models or tools can take on specific roles then interact autonomously with each other to achieve a common goal.
+The capabilities are also expanding: Developers can now create organized systems of AI agents wherein several AI models or agents can take on specific roles then interact autonomously with each other to achieve a common goal.
 Regardless of the structure, good direction will result in effective outcomes.

 Tips for Using GenAI